pmd/pmd/docs/pages/pmd/userdocs/installation.md

    content="CPD supports Java, JSP, C, C++, C#, Fortran and PHP source code, among other languages.
             For the full list, see [Supported Languages](pmd_userdocs_cpd.html#supported-languages)." %}

-Like for PMD, CPD is started on Unix by `pmd cpd` and on Windows by `pmd.bat cpd`.
+Like for PMD, CPD is started on Unix by `pmd cpd` and on Windows by `pmd.bat cpd`, and it requires one option and a list of sources:

-There are two required parameters:
-* `--files <path>`: path to the sources to analyse.
-This can be a file name, a directory or a jar or zip file containing the sources.
 * `--minimum-tokens <number>`: the minimum token length which should be reported as a duplicate.
+* `<source> …`: path to the sources to analyse.
+This can be a file name, a directory, or a jar or zip file containing the sources.
+Alternatively You can use the `-d` or `--dir` flag, which is equivalent.

 {% include tip.html
    content="CPD's command-line reference, Ant task usage, and many examples are documented in the